Creamy Vegan Squash Soup with Chive Oil Topping: A Culinary Medicine Delight

 What is Seasonal Eating?

 Eating locally and seasonally has been proposed to reduce the environmental impact of food production and enhance consumer health (Macdiarmid, 2013).
 However, the evidence supporting this idea is mixed.
 While some studies have found that local food can be inferior to non-local food (Edwards-Jones, 2010), others have highlighted the potential benefits of consuming local seasonal food for sustainable consumption (Vargas, 2021).
 The link between eating seasonally and reducing environmental impacts in the food chain has also been explored, with some research suggesting a potential benefit (Brooks, 2011).
-However, the overall impact of eating locally and seasonally on health and the environment remains complex and nuanced.
+However, the overall impact of locally and seasonally sourced food on health and the environment remains complex and nuanced.

 Seasonal Recipe Book: My Summer Favorites!